-The precision comparison provides empirical evidence that $Pos \otimes SFL$ is more effective than the combination considered in (Bagnara et al. 2000).
-However, as indicated by the number of time-outs reported in Table 7, using $Pos \otimes SFL$ is not feasible due to its intrinsic exponential complexity.
-We deliberately decided not to include the time comparison, since it would have provided no information at all: the efficiency degradations, which are largely caused by the lack of ρ -reductions, should not be attributed to the enhanced combination with Pos.
-In this respect, the reader looking for more details is referred to (Bagnara et al. 2002).
+The precision comparison provides empirical evidence that $Pos \otimes SFL$ is more effective than the combination considered in (Bagnara et al. 2000b).
+However, as indicated by the number of time-outs reported in Table 8, using $Pos \otimes SFL$ is not feasible due to its instrinsic exponential complexity.
+A production analyzer needs to be based on a corrected and optimized implementation of $Pos \otimes SFL_2$.